 You may have nerve damage to one side.
 This type of nerve injury can occur during childbirth (caused by the pressure from the baby's head during delivery).
 It means you have less sensation on one side.
-If this is the case, we recommend you purchase a Perisize probe, which allows you to vary the intensity of each side of the probe.
-Increasing the intensity on the side that is in contact with your desensitised area can help to promote resprouting of the damaged nerves.
+If this is the case, we recommend working off of the side you can feel; do not increase the mA's higher to try and feel both sides.
+Instead, keep it at a level which is comfotable for the side with sensation, the device will help to bring back sensation in the other side over time.